 Where can you volunteer with IVHQ?

-IVHQ allows you to choose the country in which you wish to volunteer and places you in that country.
+IVHQ allows you to choose the country where you would like to volunteer and places you in that country.
 IVHQ’s volunteer programs are established in partnership with local organizations in communities with clearly defined social and environmental needs, allowing volunteers to choose from a range of projects in genuine need of volunteer assistance.
 If you are seeking organizations like the Peace Corps that enable you to support meaningful volunteer work abroad, you can feel confident that IVHQ will be the best Peace Corps alternative.

 What training does the Peace Corps provide?